 Most Canadian credit cards charge a foreign transaction fee when you make a transaction with your card that is processed in a currency other than the Canadian dollar.
-This fee is an extra 2.5% in costs when you make purchases while on vacation and can significantly increase your total spending.
+This fee is an extra 2.5% on top of the price tag when you make purchases while on vacation and can significantly increase your total spending.

-Mind you, the foreign transaction fee does not just pop-up when you are on a trip abroad.
+Mind you, the foreign transaction fee does not only pop up when you are on a trip abroad.
 You could be dinged an extra 2.5% even when you are within Canada and you make purchases online from a merchant who takes payments in a foreign currency, or if the transaction is routed via a non-Canadian bank.

 When combined with foreign exchange rates that are generally skewed to not favour you, this extra cost becomes a real pain!

 Learn about the best Canadian credit cards with no foreign transaction fees below.

 Best Credit Cards With No Foreign Transaction Fees

 Foreign transaction fees consist of a currency conversion fee charged by the payment processor (e.g. Visa or Mastercard) plus a fee from the issuing bank.
 Most credit cards end up charging you about 2.5% in fees, but in some cases, it is as high as 3%!

 What this means is that if you end up spending $10,000 while vacationing abroad, you pay an extra $250 in foreign transaction fees you did not plan for.
 If for any reason you need to return stuff you bought in a foreign currency, this fee is again charged (so double) and 5% or more of your money goes down the drain.

 To avoid paying these extra fees when making purchases or spending abroad, your best bet is to either use a no foreign transaction fee credit card, or a card that rewards you with enough points or cash back to offset the fee and leave you in positive territory.